Liam Jessop

-Liam Joseph Jessop (born 13 August 2005) is a Gibraltarian footballer who plays for Lincoln Red Imps, on loan from club Chesterfield, and the Gibraltar national football team at international level.
+Liam Joseph Jessop (born 13 August 2005) is a Gibraltarian footballer who plays for NIFL Premiership club Portadown, and the Gibraltar national football team at international level.
 Initially a winger or forward, Jessop converted to a right-back during his time at Chesterfield.

 Club career

 Jessop began playing youth football with Glacis United, later moving across the border from Gibraltar to play for Linense's youth team Atlético Zabal before moving to San Roque.
 In April 2021 it was announced that he would move to England for the first time to join the Fleetwood Town International Football Academy at the end of the year.
 His performances there led to a loan to Kendal Town being announced, but registration issues caused the move to collapse.
 He instead joined Anchorsholme on loan in October 2022.
 Whilst at Fleetwood Town International Football Academy, he also played for FY Academy during the 22/23 season.
 He would go on to score 12 goals, helping the team win the league.